 Things have improved in recent years.
-In 2009-10, only 10% of TSOs significantly rising income.
-This fell to 8% in 2011-12 before rising steadily to 20% in 2018-19 in Yorkshire and Humber.
-The proportion of TSOs which have significantly falling income reduced from 24% in Yorkshire and Humber in 2012/13 to 14% of TSOs in 2018-19.
+In 2009-10, only 10% of TSOs reported significantly rising income.
+This fell to 8% in 2011-12 before rising steadily to nearly 23% in 2018-19 in North West England.
+The proportion of TSOs which have significantly falling income has reduced from 23%65 in 2011/12 to 13% of TSOs in 2018/19.

 But the big picture statistics presented in Figure 15.1 may mask the reality of what goes on beneath the surface.
-As the Third Sector Trends study has consistently shown over the years, at the individual organisational level, significant fluctuations in income are common and occur irrespective of the size of TSOs.70 Indeed it has been shown that income instability is 'endemic' and that leaders of TSOs must learn to manage the consequences of continual change.71
+As the Third Sector Trends study has consistently shown over the years, at the individual organisational level, significant fluctuations in income are common and occur irrespective of the size of TSOs.66 Indeed it has been shown that income instability is 'endemic' and that leaders of TSOs must learn to manage the consequences of continual change.67